neetiswtf/classdumper/README.md

 For first compile this tool yourself.
 Next launch it with argument memory dump path argument Output file should be like ORIGINAL_MEMORY_DUMP_FILE.bin_restored.jar

-# How to dump JVM
+# How to create memory dump

 Are you really don't know how to create memory dump wtf bro?